strangerstudios/pmpro-slack/readme.txt

 Tested up to: 4.2.4
 Stable tag: 1.0

-Slack notifications for the Paid Memberships Pro plugin
+Slack integration for the Paid Memberships Pro plugin

 == Description ==

-Set your Slack webhook URL and choose which levels to send notifications to Slack for.
-Then when users checkout on your site, notifications will show up in Slack.
+Send notifications to a Slack channel when a user checks out on your site, and automatically add users to channels when they checkout for a level.

 == Installation ==